ludodrapo/bilemo_api/README.md

 API Rest coded by Ludo Drapo with Symfony 5.3, PHP 7.4.20 and MySql 5.7

-To "try it at home", you can download these files, or clone this repository.
+To "try it at home", you can download these files or clone this repository.

 You'll have to create a ".env.local" file with the access to your database server like this
 ```